 But this doesn’t ring true with what Judaism teaches us about the value of humility.

 The Midrash famously teaches that Mount Sinai was only a little mountain to show how instrumental humility is.

-But if the educational purpose of giving the Torah in such a place is to illustrate the value of humility, then you’d assume a valley would be a more appropriate geological feature to teach the lesson!
+But suppose the educational purpose of giving the Torah in such a place is to illustrate the value of humility.
+In that case, you’d assume a valley would be a more appropriate geological feature to teach the lesson!

 So why give the Torah on a mountain at all?

 The Shem Mi’Shmuel states that to accept the Torah and live its ideals, you must be like a mountain, not a valley; or as Pirkei Avos puts it, if I don’t stand up for myself, what am I?